-- Our global presence enables us to compete in various markets around the world, with our multi-lingual personnel allowing us to respond to global customer inquiries with 24/7/365 customer support - Our significant expertise in global e-commerce sales, allowing us to maintain a competitive advantage over traditional methods of purchase through "brick and mortar" stores.
-This has taken a particular import during the recent COVID-19 pandemic - Our significant levels of inventory stored in fulfilment centers around the world enable us to quickly secure customer orders against competitors who may not hold available inventory - Economies of scale of a leading provider of MSS product allows us to offer competitive prices for our products - Long-term contracts and experience with Globalstar allow us to compete competitively on satellite tracking opportunities - A diverse customer base with no single customer representing more than 1.5% of our annual gross sales revenue, and no single country representing more than 25% of our gross annual sales revenue as of December 31, 2020.
+- Economies of scale of a leading provider of MSS product allows us to offer competitive prices for our products - Long-term contracts and experience with Globalstar allow us to compete competitively on satellite tracking opportunities - A diverse customer base with no single customer representing more than 1.5% of our annual gross sales revenue, and no single country representing more than 25% of our gross annual sales revenue as of December 31, 2020.
 This diversification reasonably permits the Company not to rely on any single customer, or group of customers, on any single product line, or any specific geographic area.
-It is noteworthy, however, that our Amazon sales represent the majority of our sales effort in the last 24 months.
+It is noteworthy, however, that Amazon is our biggest sales channel, accounting for the majority of our sales in the last 24 months.